Revolutionizing the future of banking: Industry experts convene at MEBIS 2023

 Well known as the must attend industry event, the MEBIS Summit will delve into topics of data analytics, multichannel solution platforms, next-gen technology transformation, digital modernization, governance, and how GCC-based banks are proving to be leaders in embracing new technologies and transformation for enhanced sustainability across the banking sector.

-This year’s edition is supported by the UAE Banks Federation, with Jamal Saleh, the Director General of UBF providing the opening welcome address.
+The UAE Banks Federation supports this year’s edition, with Jamal Saleh, the Director General of UBF, providing the opening welcome address.

 “Amidst the constantly evolving banking landscape, sustainability has emerged as a critical factor in driving the future of our industry.
 As we navigate the challenges and opportunities of the digital age, it is imperative that we remain steadfast in our commitment to social and environmental responsibility, and work collaboratively towards building a more inclusive and sustainable financial ecosystem.
 And as we do so, we need to ensure that we remain focused on Emiratization, which is not only a strategic imperative for the banking sector but also across all industries.
 Banks have a pivotal role to play in fostering local talent and providing them with employment opportunities that will enable them to realize their full potential and implement the Central Bank’s Emiratization Plans, hence empowering Emiratis with the skills, knowledge, and resources that they will need to succeed in the industry, as we are not only investing in our future but are also contributing to the overall prosperity of our UAE society.”